NISOx-BDI/SC2/README.md

 ## `CITATION`

 Mandatory.
-Provide informaton on how users of this shared repository should reference the the work.
-It may be the bibliographic referene of the paper that this repository supports, and/or data or software descriptor paper for the work.
+Provide information on how users of this shared repository should reference the the work.
+It may be the bibliographic reference of the paper that this repository supports, and/or data or software descriptor paper for the work.

 ## `LICENSE`

 Mandatory.
-The lab default license for the data shared is CC-BY**link**, though ensure that the source of the data is compatible with this.
-The lab default licnese for any scripts and code is MIT ***link**, though pay special care that if code is derived from GPL-licensed code then the license must be GPL.
+The lab default license for the data shared is [CC-BY](https://creativecommons.org/licenses/by/3.0/), though ensure that the source of the data is compatible with this.
+The lab default license for any scripts and code is [MIT](https://opensource.org/licenses/MIT), though pay special care that if code is derived from GPL-licensed code then the license must be GPL.

 ## `requirements.txt`